 Somatic Experiencing® is different from traditional talk therapy, so you might be curious about what happens during sessions.
 What I have learned is SE is like a box of chocolates; you never know what you’re going to get!
 In my experience, each session can be vastly different from the last depending on what is brought into the session and what shows up through our work together that day.
-The nervous system can have different ideas of what it wants to reveal, explore and heal than we expect.
+The nervous system can have different ideas of what it wants to reveal, explore and heal than our conscious intentions.

 To provide some insight into sessions and the process, here are a few of the commonly asked questions from clients new and experienced.

 How long will it take for me to feel different?

 The speed of change and the way change shows up really depends on your nervous system.
 A nervous system that has been in ‘freeze’ for a long time is going to take more time to ‘thaw’.
 We are working with patterns that may have been in place for your entire lifetime, so these are going to take some time to shift.

 The overarching approach of SE is titration, meaning we don’t do too much too fast, as this is why the nervous system classifies something as trauma to begin with.
 This can be frustrating in the beginning (I speak from personal experience!), however, after just a couple of sessions, it becomes very clear why we don’t go in too fast and stay in those stickier places for too long.

 In my experience, huge changes can happen in as little as a few sessions.
 However, deeper trauma such as developmental trauma is just going to take more time (and patience), as we’re working with a younger nervous system and older, more entrenched patterns.
 I think of this rewiring like building new pathways in the brain.
 Old patterns are well-worn grooves that we fall into easily and likely without even knowing we’re ‘walking’ in them.
 One of our goals is to build new, healthier pathways.